 The church is built upon four columns and features impressive stone arches, as well as tombs, most of which are empty and pre-existed its resurgence.

-What is most striking regarding the temple is its interior, which is evidently the work of a skillful artist.
-The enchanting frescoes are well-preserved to this day and impress with their colors as well as elaborate style and illustrations.
-The most prominent ones portray Saint George, the archangel Michael and Saint John, while others depict major celebrations of Christianity.
+What is most awe-inspiring regarding the temple is its interior.
+The enchanting frescoes are well-preserved to this day and impress with their colors, elaborate style, and illustrations.
+The most prominent ones portray Saint George, the archangel Michael, and John the Baptist, while others depict major celebrations of Christianity.

 The Church of Agios Georgios Diasoritis is located in Halki village.